agenium-scale/nsimd/CONTRIBUTING.md

 ### The GPU versions

+The GPU generator Python files `cuda.py`, `rocm.py` and `oneapi.py` are a bit different from the other files.

+- CUDA and ROCm:
-The GPU generator Python files `cuda.py`, `rocm.py` and `oneapi.py` are a bit different from the other files but it is easy to find where to add the relevant pieces of code as ROCm syntax is fully compatible with CUDA's, one only needs to modify the `cuda.py` file.
+It is easy to find where to add the relevant pieces of code as ROCm syntax is fully compatible with CUDA's, one only needs to modify the `cuda.py` file.

 The code to add for float32's is as follows to be added inside the `get_impl` Python function.